MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

     ]
     ```

-     This is because at the point of the first invocation of the is_base_of the class 'D' has not yet been defined.
+     This is because at the point of the first invocation of the is_base_of the class `D` has not yet been defined.

      In this case, the fix is not to use such type traits until the class has been defined.
-If you move the definitions of B and D to the beginning of the code file, the error is resolved.
+If you move the definitions of `B` and `D` to the beginning of the code file, the error is resolved.
 If the definitions are in header files, check the order of the include statements for the header files to make sure that any class definitions are compiled before the problematic templates are used.

 - **Copy constructors**